Reward and Recognition can be fun

 - Did they get to choose what to do?

 - A sense of achievement

-According to Mr Weinstien of Playfair Inc. “the difficulty with a standardized reward and recognition program is that it is a completely impersonal process.
+According to Mr Weinstien of Playfair Inc.: “the difficulty with a standardised reward and recognition program is that it is a completely impersonal process.
 Instead of thinking about the specific people involved, the company provides the same process and generic rewards to everyone.
-But when an element of fun and play is added …the experience becomes personalised and much more memorable for the award recipient.
+But when an element of fun and play is added… the experience becomes personalised and much more memorable for the award recipient.
 Without any additional expenditure, the reward can become even more meaningful.”

-Over the following 12 months this ?winner? continued to be an outstanding performer.
-The new manager really wanted to let him know that he was noticed and appreciated but did not want to go through the humiliation of another awards ceremony.
+Over the following 12 months this winner continued to be an outstanding performer.
+The new manager really wanted to let him know that he was noticed and appreciated but he did not want to go through the humiliation of another awards ceremony.

-So when the award dinner came around again?and this time when his name was read out, and he rolled his eyes, as he came to the podium he could only see the reverse of the frame.
-When the frame was presented his eyes filled with tears and he beheld his beautiful children?and he whispered his thanks and how beautiful the award was.
+So when the award dinner came around again, and this time when his name was read out, he rolled his eyes as he came to the podium – he could only see the reverse of the frame.
+When the frame was presented his eyes filled with tears and he beheld his beautiful children, and he whispered his thanks and mentioned how beautiful the award was.

 And of course when Dad got home the children were so excited to share their side of the story.

-It is okay to have fun in business.
+It is ok to have fun in business.